AlekseiMordas/walmart-mobile-tests/README.md

 2.1) go to project directory;

+2.3) cd mobile-walmart-tests

-2.2) execute "mvn clean generate-resources package";
+2.4) execute "mvn clean generate-resources package";

-2.3) go to "target/walmart-mobile-tests-1.0.0" like:
+2.5) go to "target/walmart-mobile-tests-1.0.0" like:
 "target/walmart-mobile-tests-1.0.0" and run your tests with command: